hyronx/anima-docs/website/docs/intro.md

 explore every bit of data which will be all data humanity has about that specific topic.

 Based on the data centric organisation information gathering gets a lot easier for machines.
+Here are some examples of questions you cannot easily get answered in the current world of the complicated, unstructured Internet:

-Need to collect every known gene of humans and reptiles for comparison?
+* Need to collect every known gene of humans and reptiles for comparison?

 No problem.

-Need to collect all physical laws relevant for dropping an apple?
+* Need to collect all physical laws relevant for dropping an apple?

 No problem, do you also want to know why they must be true?
 Or do you like to have a simulation generated for this specific problem?

-Need to collect all U.S. presidents and where they were born?
-No problem, here is the map with timeline plus each place they have been.
+* Need to collect all U.S. presidents and where they were born?

+No problem, here is the map with a timeline plus each place they have been.